telerik/ajax-docs/controls/formdecorator/troubleshooting/decorated-gridview-is-not-bound-to-sqldatasource-with-controlparameter .md

 # Decorated GridView Is Not Bound to SqlDataSource with ControlParameter

-This help article offers a solution to an issue where a decorated asp:GridView by RadFormDecorator cannot be bound to an SqlDataSource with ControlParameter on initial page load.
+This help article offers a solution to an issue where a decorated asp:GridView by RadFormDecorator cannot be bound to the SqlDataSource with a ControlParameter on initial page load.

 **Problem:**

-The asp:GridView cannot be bound on initial page load when it is decorated by RadFormDecorator and the GridView is bound to an SqlDataSource with ControlParameter.
-The issue can be reproduced with **Example 1**.
+The asp:GridView cannot be bound on initial page load when it is decorated by RadFormDecorator and the GridView is bound to the SqlDataSource with a ControlParameter. **Example 1** shows how to reproduce the issue.

->caption **Example 1**: Decorated asp:GridView is not visible on initial page load when it is bound to an SqlDataSource with ControlParameter.
+>caption **Example 1**: Decorated asp:GridView is not visible on initial page load when it is bound to the SqlDataSource with ControlParameter.

 **ASP.NET**